waffless24/Parc-Ferme/README.md

-# Parc-Ferme
+# Parc Ferme
- A desktop application for annalyzing F1 statistics & telemetry from the 2018 season onwards.
+ A desktop application for analysing F1 results & telemetry from the 2018 season onwards!